interdependence/ansible-role-borgmatic/README.md

   - name: remote
     path: /etc/borgmatic.d/remote.yaml

-    # If set to 'absent', specified configuration will be removed
+    # If set to 'absent', specified
+    # configuration will be removed,
-    # as well as remote access and any configured systemd services
+    # as well as remote access and
+    # any configured systemd services
     state: present

-    # Optional, append only mode enforced server side
+    # Optional, set append only mode
     append_only: true

     # Optional, set storage quota